evilJazz/viridity/README.md

 ## TODO

-* HTTPS/TLS support - For now use a reverse proxy configuration (HAProxy, Apache or nginx)
+* HTTPS/TLS or HTTP/2 support - For now use a reverse proxy configuration (HAProxy, Apache or nginx)

 ## Requirements